 Our Shelter hours expanded during the pandemic and we are now open 7:30-3:00 Monday-Saturday for people who are homeless and have no where else to go.
 The Shelter is walk-in and no sign-up is needed.
 There is a health screening before entry and masks are required.

 Our office phone is available for people using our shelter and a cell phone has been purchased for use in the courtyard by non-homeless people who still need to make necessary phone calls to work, case managers, the VA, medical providers, or other service providers.
-Mail, toiletries, and winter gear can be requested at the door.
-Documents to be scanned, copied, or faxed can be brought to the door.
+Mail, toiletries, and winter gear can be requested at the window.
+Documents to be scanned, copied, or faxed can be brought to the window.
 Our office is not doing in-person appointments at this time.
 If you need assistance with a job application, housing application, or other paperwork please call our office (782-5700) and we will work with you to complete these applications over the phone or in our courtyard.

 All appointments are being done remotely.
 If you need assistance with a job application, housing application, or other paperwork please call our office (782-5700) and to schedule a remote appointment.
 Documents to be scanned, copied, or faxed can be brought to the window.

 We serve 100+ plates of food each day and our supply needs continue to change.
 Please see our Walmart and Amazon wishlists above.
 Our biggest need continues to be individually-packaged snacks (chips, popcorn, pretzels, goldfish etc.) for our Soup Kitchen lunches!

 You are welcome to ship items directly to us or drop them off.
 Our shipping address is 247 Bates Street, Lewiston, ME 04240.
 We cannot receive donations of expired or moldy food items: these actually cost us money as we have to pay for trash and compost removal.